-NPPF (paragraphs 58 and 69) aim to create developments with safe and accessible environment where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion.
+NPPF (paragraph 95) aims to create developments with a safe and accessible environment where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion.
 In addition Section 17 of the Crime & Disorder Act 1998 requires all Local Authorities to exercise their functions with due regard to reducing crime and disorder.